SSSD/sssd-test-framework/docs/marks.rst

 ************************

 The following metadata are **required** to be present in docstring of each test.
-These metadata are used to organize test in Polarion to provide evidency and traceability for enterprise releases.
+These metadata are used to organize test in Polarion to provide evidence and traceability for enterprise releases.

 .. code-block:: python